PeterBrockfeld/BarcodeParser/README.md

 The other two just contain three characters: "1", the "&lt;GS&gt;" group separator and "3".
 They can be used to find out what *your* scanner sends when it encounters a "&lt;GS&gt;" in a barcode.

 You can print them using the "ExamplesForBarcode.pdf".

+## License

+Copyright (c) 2014-2015 Peter Brockfeld.
+See the LICENSE.md file for license rights and limitations (MIT).